Pricing of debt and equity in a financial network with comonotonic endowments: Comonotonic pricing bounds

 We now wish to consider how the formulas above for the expectations of wealth and debt under comonotonic endowments can provide a bound for the more general random endowments.
 As previously mentioned, the expectations of debt and equity were studied in~\cite{gourieroux2012,barucca2016valuation}, but the formulations required suffer from the curse of dimensionality.
 More generally, if the correlations between firm endowments is unknown, the following lemma is useful from a stress-test viewpoint as we find that the comonotonic case is a lower bound on the health of the system.
-We wish to note that these bounds are to be considered mathematically and not as a statement on portfolio rebalancing. \begin{lemma} Consider the setting of~\cite{EN01}, i.e.\ $\alpha_x = \alpha_L = 1$.
-Let $X \in (L^1_+)^n$ and $Z = (F_{X_1}^{-1}(U),...,F_{X_n}^{-1}(U))$ for uniform random variable $U$ on the support $[0,1]$ and marginal distributions $F_{X_1},...,F_{X_n}$ for $X_1,...,X_n$ respectively.
-Further, let $\mathcal{U} = \left\{U \sim \text{Unif}([0,1]) \; | \; \E[X \; | \; U] \text{ is comonotonic}\right\}$.
-Then
+We wish to note that these bounds are to be considered mathematically and not as a statement on portfolio rebalancing. {In Online Appendix~\ref{sec:strict-bound}, we demonstrate that these bounds can be binding.} \begin{lemma} Let $X \in (L^1_+)^n$ and $Z$ be its comonotonic copula, i.e., $Z = (F_{X_1}^{-1}(U),...,F_{X_n}^{-1}(U))$ for uniform random variable $U$ on the support $[0,1]$ and marginal distributions $F_{X_1},...,F_{X_n}$ for $X_1,...,X_n$ respectively.\footnote{For non-continuous distributions we define $F_{X_i}^{-1}(u) := \inf\{x_i \in \bbr_+ \; | \; F_{X_i}(x_i) \geq u\}$ as in~\cite{MFE15}.} Further, let {$\bbg = \left\{\gcal \subseteq \fcal \; | \; \gcal \text{ is a $\sigma$-algebra}, \; \E[X \; | \; \gcal] \text{ is comonotonic}\right\}$ be the set of sub-$\sigma$-algebras such that $\E[X \; | \; \gcal]$ is a comonotonic projection of $X$.} Then

-for any bank $i$. \end{lemma} \begin{proof} By construction $X \leq_{sm} Z$ with respect to the supermodular order (see Section 9.A.4 and, in particular, Theorem 9.A.21 of~\cite{SS07stochastic}).
-We further note that, under the setting of~\cite{EN01}, we can consider this system as a fixed point in the payments $p(x) = \bar p \wedge (x + \Pi^\T p(x))$ with $V(x) = x + \Pi^\T p(x) - \bar p$.
-Thus by $p: \bbr^n_+ \to [0,\bar p]$ submodular (see, e.g., Proposition~\ref{prop:concave-submodular}), the lower bounding follows.
-Further, by $p$ concave (see Lemma 5 of~\cite{EN01}), the upper bound follows by Jensen's inequality. \end{proof}
+for any bank $i$. {The bound on wealth holds, also, for the societal node where the relative liabilities owed to society are fixed by $\Pi$, i.e.\ such that the societal wealth is explicitly defined by $V_{n+1}(Y;\tilde\Pi,\bar p,\alpha_x,\alpha_L) := \sum_{i = 1}^n \pi_{i,n+1} p_i(Y;\tilde\Pi,\bar p,\alpha_x,\alpha_L)$.} \end{lemma} \begin{remark} As discussed previously in, e.g., Remark~\ref{rem:R}, we view the expectation $\E[p_i(X)]$ as the price of debt (up to modification by discounting).
+Thus, we can view the bounds on the expectation provided in Lemma~\ref{lemma:bound} as a bound on the price of debt.
+Similarly, due to the monotonic relationship between the effective interest rate $R(X)$ and the price of debt, we can determine that